Get my No-Sew Moonlight ornament pattern FREE.

 punch hole in jar lid

-The problem I found at this point was that the hole was kind of jagged (so be careful), so I decided I would cover it with a grommet after I painted the lid (you can find some really decorative ones in the scrapbooking section at the craft store).
+The problem I found at this point was that the hole was kind of jagged (so be careful), so I decided I would cover it with an eyelet after I painted the lid (this is the eyelet set that I have).
 Since I used a snowman card, I painted the back and sides with a pearl white acrylic paint (it took 2 coats to cover the orange)…

 paint the jar lid